 Make the backup copy live and back up all the current live files to /home/username/example.com_TIMESTAMP

-Once you click the Restore button, you are redirected back to the Manage Domains page where you see a green message at the top of the page stating that the restore is processing and will complete based on how large the backups are.
-You are notified via email once that completes.
+Once you click the Restore button, you are redirected back to the Manage Domains page, where you see a green message at the top stating that the restore is processing and will be complete based on how large the backups are.
+You will be notified via email once that completes.